While other candidates

 To avoid being brushed aside in the whittling down process, a candidate must stand out for his positives.
 So far Jeb has not articulated those well, leaving his strongest supporters to wonder whether he could really handle a national campaign against Hillary or another Democrat.

-With 24/7 news coverage and three hour debates every few weeks, voters are not going to look to ads, no matter how brilliantly they are produced, to learn about the candidate.
+and three hour debates every few weeks, voters are not going to look to ads, no

 It's a case of voters saying "will I look at the candidate’s ad or the evidence of my own eyes?”